Travel tips on how to experience Toronto attractions cheaply

 If we had time to prepare our breakfast, we could do it in the microwave and with the coffee machine in our room.
 Overlooking one of Toronto's top attractions - the CN Tower.
 But since we don't have enough time, we prefer to go to one of the coffee shops in the area for breakfast.
 There is a large selection.

-We eat in three cafes over four days: Eggs Benedict with fruit salad and served by a friendly waiter (two breakfasts, two coffees and one orange juice for 1 dollars), once at Second Cup, where we each have a bagel with an egg and a sausage plus two double Cafe Americanos ($ 17 for two people) and a bagel with egg, a croissant with egg, two cups of coffee, 20 orange juice and a cupcake in a stand-up bar in Queens Quay for $ 17.
-In a top hotel like the Westin, you can easily pay 1 dollars per person for breakfast.
-Here, too, we save almost 29% of the price that is charged in a luxury hotel.
-Two of the cafes we visit are on Queens Quay - itself one of the Toronto attractions that are well worth a visit.
+We eat in three cafes over four days: Eggs Benedict with fruit salad and served by a friendly waiter (two breakfasts, two coffees and 1 orange juice for $17), once at Second Cup, where we get a bagel with egg and sausage plus two double Cafe Americanos ($20 for two people) and once at a snack bar in Queens Quay for $17, a bagel with egg, a croissant with egg, two cups of coffee, 1 orange juice and a cupcake.

 Packing tips for a city trip to Canada Toronto

-- Comfortable shoesbecause you'll be walking a lot in Toronto
+• Comfortable shoes, because you will definitely be walking a lot in Toronto

-- A City backpackin which you can arrange everything for a day tour of the city
+• A City backpack, in which you can store everything you need for a day tour through the city, for example

-- For fine dining in one of the city's restaurants, I always use it Pumps mit.
+• For fine dining in one of the city's restaurants I always take extra Pumps mit.

 Canada Toronto attractions that can visit for no or little money